atifabedeen/MED_Segmentation/README.md

 ---

 ## Acknowledgments
+- AI Usage: AI was used to generate documentation, debugging, and optimizing workflows.
 - MONAI [ML Workflow example](https://github.com/Project-MONAI/tutorials/tree/main) for Medical Segmentation Decathlon was used a reference.
 - Dataset: Spleen segmentation dataset from [Medical Segmentation Decathlon](http://medicaldecathlon.com).